A Proof-theoretic Semantics for Intuitionistic Linear Logic: Introduction

-The need to consider base extensions arises from the requirement that the meaning of $\varphi\supset\psi$ should be given by the existence of proof of it.
-This amounts to the requirement that a proof of $\varphi\supset\psi$ combined with a proof of $\varphi$ should give a proof of $\psi$.
-Without the base extension, a proof of $\psi$ may be obtained \emph{even without} a proof of $\varphi$.
-This is well discussed by Prawitz in~\cite{Prawitz1971ideas} but again more recently by Sandqvist~\cite{Tor2005, Tor_HypothesisDischarging_2015,Tor_5thPtSSymposiumTalk}.
-It is important to note that, in principle, this is no different to the requirement that appears in Kripke semantics, where implication requires a condition on all accessible worlds.
+then we would have that $\suppM{\baseB}{}\varphi\supset\psi$ and $\not\suppM{\baseB}{}\varphi$ imply $\suppM{\baseB}{}\psi$; something that we find quite undesirable in our constructive world view.
+On the other hand, by considering base extensions, we lose Prawitz's original idea, that bases are supposed to fix the meaning of sentences, as the meaning of sentences is now allowed to change.
+These issues are well discussed by Prawitz in~\cite{Prawitz1971ideas} but again more recently by Sandqvist~\cite{Tor2005, Tor_HypothesisDischarging_2015,Tor_5thPtSSymposiumTalk}.
+It is important to note that, in principle, the requirement for the extension is no different to the requirement that appears in Kripke semantics, where implication requires a condition on all accessible worlds\footnote{And in fact, base extensions in the semantics play a similar role to hypothetical derivations in natural deduction.}.
 It is with a support relation that one can give a semantics to the full logic.
-We briefly show how, by giving an overview of the soundness and completeness arguments used by Sandqvist in~\cite{Tor2015}.
+We briefly show how by giving an overview of the soundness and completeness arguments used by Sandqvist in~\cite{Tor2015}.